isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 A Good Samaritan is a rescuer who responds in an emergency when there is no legal responsibility to do so.
 This excludes healthcare professionals who care for patients in a clinical setting and owe their patients a duty of care.
-Good Samaritan laws are aimed at absolving rescuers from liability should the rescuer’s attempts to help a stranger fail, or make matters worse.
+Good Samaritan laws aim to absolve rescuers from liability should the rescuer’s attempts to help a stranger fail or make matters worse.
 Currently there is little evidence to support the claim that the absence of Good Samaritan laws is what deters would-be rescuers, or that enacting Good Samaritan laws would necessarily encourage more bystanders to help a stranger.</p>
+<p></p>
 <p>~ <em>Ms Kuah Boon Theng, Council member of The Law Society of Singapore</em>
 </p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Q: If I attempt resuscitation and the victim passes away, will I be in touble with the law?</strong>
+<summary><strong>Q: If I attempt resuscitation and the victim passes away, will I be in trouble with the law?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A:</strong> The law requires Good Samaritans to act reasonably.
 Although would-be rescuers may have noble intentions, they must not behave recklessly or negligently in a way which could cause even more injury.
-However, there have been no reports locally of successful claims being made against Good Samaritans.
-A claimant would have to prove that if the attempt to help the “victim” was not made, the “victim” would have been better off.
-This would be difficult to prove, if indeed the “victim” was truly in dire need of help and intervention.</p>
+However, there have been no reports locally of successful claims made against Good Samaritans.
+A claimant would have to prove that if the attempt to help the “victim” had not been made, the “victim” would have been better off.
+This would be difficult to prove if, indeed, the “victim” was truly in dire need of help and intervention.</p>
 </div>
 </details>
 <details class="isomer-details">